 Today, she’s working with bol.com and Xebia Product Management.
 She’s recruiting internationally, assessing relocation packages, and giving advice on how to scale the organization from an IT recruitment focus.
 Between her work with Bol.com and Xebia, Recruitee managed to have her in to share her story with us.

 So, first things first, how did you end up becoming a remote recruiter and working from a camper van?
 What’s the story there?

 It started with Sander, my husband.
 We had been together for eight years and since we met our life had revolved only around social and work.
 We never really had the time to spend just us two together.
 That’s why we wanted a change.
 But I also didn’t want to leave my work.

-That’s where the combination of remote work and travelling came from.
-For me I could just bring my work into a camper van!
+That’s where the combination of remote work and traveling came from.
+For me, I could just bring my work into a camper van!
 So, that’s the story.
 That’s how I ended up recruiting remotely from a camper van for a year.

 What did your typical day look like?

 Good question.
-In the beginning I worked full time- 40 hours per week- for SuitSupply and ING.
-But travelling was new to me.
-It was completely new to be travelling and working at the same time.
-Usually you travel and go on a holiday, but now I had to combine the two.
+In the beginning, I worked full time- 40 hours per week- for SuitSupply and ING.
+But traveling was new to me.
+It was completely new to be traveling and working at the same time.
+Usually, you travel and go on holiday, but now I had to combine the two.
 So time management was a big challenge for me.

 At first, I would work while Sander was driving.
 But I was also working seven days a week to get the 40 hours somehow to stack up.
 Even though you have the flexibility to choose whenever you want to work, in the end, on Saturday or Sunday you think “damn, I don’t have the hours yet”.